Snodgrass Slough Trail & Cosumnes River Preserve - Jan. '26

 return to index

-The extensive slough is tidal, fed by a Sacramento River Delta Cross Channel Gate, at Locke.
+The extensive slough is tidal, fed by the Sacramento River at a Cross Channel Gate, at Locke.
 We parked near the gate structure, not especially photogenic.
-Due to a rainy storm season so far, the river was unusually high, as was the slough.
+Due to a rainy storm season so far, the river was fairly high, as was the slough.

 note - on a pc or laptop you can zoom into any part of a photo, but alas, not on a smartphone.